RCM

 "Patient tolerated treatment well" "Patient completed full exercise program without pain, demonstrating improved endurance"

-The 7-Day Denial Resolution Rule for How to Reduce Claim Denials: Research shows that appeals filed within 7 days of receiving denial notifications have significantly higher success rates than those filed later.
+The 7-day rule.
+Research shows that appeals filed within 7 days of receiving denial notifications have significantly higher success rates than later appeals.
+Documentation is fresher, payer systems treat early appeals as higher priority, and the institutional memory of the visit is still intact.

-• Administrative Errors: Usually fixable with corrected information resubmission
+• Administrative errors — usually fixable with corrected information and resubmission

 When denials occur despite prevention efforts, quick and strategic responses can recover lost revenue.
 Here's the systematic approach used by successful PT practices: